 What items should marketing campaigns focus on right now?

-In a 2003 study, researchers Mark Reynolds and Kristy Abrams identified two kinds of shopping utilitarian and hedonic.
+In a 2003 study, researchers Mark Reynolds and Kristy Abrams identified two kinds of shopping: utilitarian and hedonic.
 Hedonic shopping, or shopping for pleasure, can meet essential needs too, fulfilling the consumer’s desire for fun, entertainment and satisfaction.

 “Adventure shopping for stimulation and excitement”